 Appeals Council: This Council shall be composed of two members of the Student Council Ethics Committee (chairperson plus one member); faculty and student members of the Student Discipline Committee; and the Assistant to the President for Student Development.
 They shall function as a single coordinate Council selecting their own chairperson and secretary.
+The Assistant to the President for Student Development shall serve as temporary chairperson until Council officers have been chosen.
+All Council members shall designate alternates in the event that they are absent from campus when a meeting must be scheduled.
+Five members present shall constitute a quorum.

-The Assistant to the President for 2.
-The Judicial Committee is a special sub-committee of the Appeals Council.
+2. The Judicial Committee is a special sub-committee of the Appeals Council.
 It is composed of the chairperson of the Student Council Ethics Committee; the chairperson of the faculty committee on Student Discipline; and the Assistant to the President for Student Development who will serve as chairperson.